AzizhanKaya/spotify-russian-playlist/README.md

 This project creates a playlist of liked Russian songs on your spotify using the Spotify API with vanilla.js.

 You can [check it out](https://azizhankaya.github.io/spotify-russian-playlist/)
+> Unfortunately, it is not accessible to everyone because Spotify verification is still pending.

 ## Demo